-2. Click Add in the "Networked computer/Device" column.
+2. Click Add in the "Networked Computer/Device" column.
 The "Add Access Control Rule" screen appears.

-- 3. If this access control rule applies to all networked devices, select "Any" from the "Networked Computer/Device" list box.
-If this rule applies to certain devices only, select "User Defined" and click Add.
-Then, in the "Edit Network Object" screen, add a network object (for more details about adding network objects, see the "Advanced Settings" chapter of this manual). - Select the Internet protocol to be blocked from the "Protocol" dropdown list. - 5.
-If this rule will be active continuously, select Always from the "When should this rule occur?" drop-down list.
+- 3. If this access control rule applies to all networked devices, select "Any" from the "Networked Computer/Device" list box. - Select the Internet protocol to be blocked from the "Protocol" dropdown list.

+5. If this rule will be active continuously, select Always from the "Schedule" drop-down list.
 If the rule will only be active at certain times, select "User Defined" and click Add.
 Then, add a schedule rule (for more details about schedule rules, see the "Advanced Settings" chapter of this manual).